 In the fields of rehabilitation [1,2] and education [3], there is interest in applying neuroscientific insights in the design of training exercises.
-Knowing how to optimize feedback in training exercises could for example enhance learning and motivation [4].
+Knowing how to optimize feedback in training exercises could, for example, enhance learning and motivation [4].
 An important form of feedback is reward feedback, signaling the success or failure of a movement attempt.
-Such feedback can motivate one to invest more energy in a task [5] or to continue a task [6] and also provides information for 'reward-based' motor learning [7,8].
-Although childhood is an obvious period for motor learning, neuroscience is only starting to uncover reward-based motor learning in this age group [9,10].
-This area of research is important because adult learning might not be a good model of children's learning.
-After all, children's brains and musculoskeletal systems are still in development [11], in contrast to those of adults.
+Such feedback can influence task motivation and enjoyment [5,6] and also provides information for 'reward-based' motor learning [7,8].
+Although childhood is an obvious period for motor learning, neuroscience is only starting to uncover rewardbased motor learning in ages younger than the university student population tested [9,10].
+This area of research is important, because adult learning might not be a good model of how younger age groups learn.
+After all, brains and musculoskeletal systems are still in development [11] up to adulthood.
 Hence, the aim of this study is to establish a task for studying reward-based motor learning in children.
-Establishing such a task is necessary because existing tasks designed to study motor learning might be boring or not intuitive for children [12].
-When children do not understand the task or stop attending to the task because they are bored, this might confound potential effects of age on learning and reduce measurement sensitivity.
+For simplicity, we refer to the entire age group younger than 18 as 'children', laying the groundwork for future studies that can assess reward-based motor learning in subgroups such as childhood (3-11 years) and adolescence (12-18 years).
+Establishing a novel task is necessary, because existing tasks designed to study motor learning might be boring or not intuitive for children [12].
+When children do not understand the task or stop attending to the task because they